codesharedot/quantum-resistant-ledger-price/README.md

-# augur price
+# insight-chain price

-Gets the augur price with Python (from JSON).
+Gets the insight-chain price with Python (from JSON).

 https://pythonbasics.org